 Psyllium husk works great in maintaining healthy blood sugar levels because the gel-forming fibers in psyllium husk slows down food digestion which helps regulate blood sugar levels.

 Psyllium husk is known to provide many health benefits and has prebiotic effects that are great for the whole body.

 While it’s best to reach your fiber goals via your diet, sometimes that isn’t possible.
 The good news is psyllium husks are available in your BFF (best fiber friend), Bonny.

 Bonny is a prebiotic fiber supplement that contains psyllium husk and inulin.
 A double dose of soluble and insoluble fiber.

-Bonny is an all-natural, plant-based fiber powder that tastes AMAZING.
+Bonny is an all-natural, plant-based fiber powder that tastes AMAZING with flavors like Mixed Berries and Apple Pie.
 Finally, fiber that doesn’t taste like fiber.

 We fully support your road to a healthier lifestyle and don't forget to consult your doctor regarding your diet and lifestyle changes.

 Wishing you pleasant poops, as always.